-Malone Engineering Center Built in 2005 according to stateof-the-art sustainable building standards, Malone adds considerably to Yale's engineering facilities.
-The building, designed by Cesar Pelli (of Pelli Clarke Pelli Architects), a former dean of the Yale School
+Malone Engineering Center

+Built in 2005 according to stateof-the-art sustainable building standards, Malone adds considerably to Yale's engineering facilities.
+The building, designed by Cesar Pelli (of Pelli Clarke Pelli Architects), a former dean of the Yale School of Architecture, houses undergraduate teaching labs and the University's Department of Biomedical Engineering.

-66 | places
+66 | PLACES